Dasoam/ERP-Admin-Prototype/README.md

-# ERP Prototype - Firebase Event Posting App
+# ERP Admin Prototype - Firebase Event Posting App

 This is an Android application that allows users to post event messages with a title, content, and the name of the person posting the message.
 The application interacts with Firebase Firestore to store the posted data.